 The separation and distribution agreement will also govern the rights and obligations of the parties regarding the distribution following the completion of the separation.
-On the distribution date, Aramark will distribute to its stockholders that hold Aramark common stock as of the record date for the distribution of [] of the issued and outstanding shares of NewCo common stock on a pro rata basis.
+On the distribution date, Aramark will distribute to its stockholders that hold Aramark common stock as of the record date for the distribution all of the issued and outstanding shares of Vestis common stock (other than a number of shares of Vestis common stock (less than 1% of Vestis' issued and outstanding shares of common stock upon the distribution) which may be contributed to a donor advised fund in order to fund charitable contributions) on a pro rata basis.
 Stockholders will receive cash in lieu of any fractional shares.